CHOOSING THE RIGHT EQUIPMENT FOR COMMUNICATION

 A claim of medical necessity is a must.
 Denial is not the end of the story.
 Make it clear you will appeal.
 Download the PDF for a Medicaid Funding Article.

 These programs may fund equipment if it is the main obstacle to employment.
-Eligibility vary from state to state.
+Eligibility varies from state to state.

 Businesses can take a tax write–o for charitable contributions and get good community PR at the same time.